Tram: Historical

-In popular culture

 Tram modelling

 Model trams are popular in HO scale (1:87) and O scale (1:48 in the US and generally 1:43,5 and 1:45 in Europe and Asia).
 They are typically powered and will accept plastic figures inside.
 Common manufacturers are Roco and Lima, with many custom models being made as well.
 The German firm Hödl and the Austrian Halling specialise in 1:87 scale.